RohanKrMahato/instituteautomationdoc/docs/technical_documentation/frontend/components/Assignment/CreateAssignment.md

 ## Overview

-The `CreateAssignment` component is a React-based front-end module designed to allow faculty members at an academic institution (e.g., IIT Guwahati) to create new assignments for a specific course.
+The `CreateAssignment` component is a React-based front-end module designed to allow faculty members at IIT Guwahati to create new assignments for a specific course.
 It provides a form to input assignment details (title, description, due date) and submits the data to a backend API.
 The component uses **React Router** for navigation and URL parameters, **Fetch API** for submitting data, and **Tailwind CSS** for styling, delivering a clean and responsive user interface.

 ## Dependencies